protocol/research-website/content/groups/cryptoeconlab/_index.md

 date: 2021-02-02

 taxonomyName: CryptoEconLab
 summary: "CryptoEconLab at PL aspires to become a hub for research on economic incentives, coordination games, and novel marketplaces.
-We aim to develop capacity to design, validate, deploy, and govern large-scale economic systems.
-CryptoEconLab strives to empower projects in the ecosystem through novel incentives and advance humanity’s understanding of multiagent systems and algorithmic steering of economic networks."
+We aim to develop capacity to design, validate, deploy, and govern large-scale economic systems."
 resources:
   - src: icon.svg
 ---